yafiabiyyu/docs/blog/02-02-2023-on-chain-randomness-with-celo-using-subgraphs/on-chain-randomness-with-celo-using-subgraphs.md

 In the next step, we will define several variables that we will use in our contract.
 We will use the `SafeMath` library to perform math operations and prevent overflow and underflow.
 These variables include:

-- name: to store the name of the club
+- `name`: to store the name of the club
 - `reward`: to store the amount of reward to be given
 - `deposit`: to store the amount of deposit that must be paid by members
 - `membersLimit`: to save the number of members needed to participate in the lottery